Rwn42/Pine/README.md

 # Pine
 Pine, fomerly called Osmium, is an at *attempt* at a simple C like language written in Zig.
 The lexer and parser are custom, expression parsing based on Writing an Interpreter in Go book.
-Many thanks to Tsoding for all the useful tidbits about stack based code.
+Many thanks to Tsoding for all the useful tidbits about stack based code and fasm.

+## Current TODO
+- [] overhaul foreign declarations
+    - [] know types
+    - [] track library name to auto link

+- [] clean up the IR to prepare for adding the rest of the language
+- [] add the rest of the current parsed language to IR

 ## Milestone 1
 **Native "Hello, World!" application**